xrecruit/chrome-ext/README.md

 Usage
 ------------
+* For Naukri.com
-* Login to [CTRL+click (on Windows / Linux) or CMD+click (on MacOS) on the link] https://rms.naukri.com/admin/homePage and make sure the URL should be _https://rms.naukri.com/admin/homePage_
+    - Login to [CTRL+click (on Windows / Linux) or CMD+click (on MacOS) on the link] https://rms.naukri.com/admin/homePage and make sure the URL should be _https://rms.naukri.com/admin/homePage_
+* For Indeed.com
+    - Login to [CTRL+click (on Windows / Linux) or CMD+click (on MacOS) on the link] https://employers.indeed.com/j#jobs and make sure the URL should be _https://employers.indeed.com/j#jobs_
 * _NAUKRI EXTENSION_ icon will change its color ![image](img/icon.png)
 * Click on the _NAUKRI EXTENSION_ icon, enter your **Recruit AI** login credentials if you see login screen
     - ![image](img/login.gif)